-In their second year of competition, Riviera Robotics has grown in size as students attending all three major high schools in the Santa Barbara Unified School District have joined their ranks following last year's successful season!
-Their goals for the season are substantial.
-They will be attending the San Diego and Ventura Regionals with the hope of clinching a spot at this year's World Championships in Houston, TX.
+In their fourth year of competition, Riviera Robotics has grown in size as students attending all three major high schools in the Santa Barbara Unified School District have joined their ranks following last year's successful season!
+In the 2019 FIRST Deep Space Competition, the team competed in the Los Angeles and Ventura Regional.
+Next year, the team hopes to return to World Championships for the fourth year.
 Such aspirations require great funding, allowing them to purchase build equipment and maintain a build space for both the construction of the robot and the fostering of youth in STEM.

 Any contribution you can make to the team will go directly into providing a better experience to the students currently participating in the robotics program as well as increasing the opportunities for students who participate in the coming years.

 To engage students with science, technology, engineering, mathematics, and business through successful participation in the FIRST Robotics Competition in conjunction with community outreach.

 To further our mission statement, all members of Team 5818 are deeply involved in the design, fabrication, assembly, programming, and presentation of the robot.
 This provides relevant, hands-on engineering experience.
 In addition, Riviera Robotics students are responsible for all of the business operations entailed in building a robot, including logistics, fund raising, legal work, finance, and purchasing supplies.
 Members of our team have the rare experience of running a corporation as high school students, giving them the skills needed to succeed in other business ventures.